-MICkitTM 5 results for Phase II data are shown in Figure 4-7, with all bacterial densities decreasing except that of low-nutrient bacteria, which has a strong increasing trend.
+MICkit[TM] 5 results for Phase II data are shown in Figure 4-6, with all bacterial densities decreasing except that of low-nutrient bacteria, which has a strong increasing trend.

-Figure 4-7 Microbial density over time from MICkitTM 5 results: Phase II
+Figure 4-6 Microbial density over time from MICkit[TM] 5 results: Phase II

-Three aqueous samples were also tested over Oct.
+Three aqueous L-Basin samples were recently analyzed over Oct.
 2020 to Nov.
-2020, which are categories as "Phase II Part II".
-Results indicated a dominance of low-nutrient and iron-related bacteria that persisted over time, with a lowest count of sulfate-reducing bacteria over time.
-Anaerobes and acid-producing bacteria persisted in moderate counts over time (Figure 4-8).
+2020,".
+Results indicated a dominance of low-nutrient and iron-related bacteria that persisted over time, with the lowest count of sulfate-reducing bacteria recorded over time.
+Anaerobes and acid-producing bacteria persisted in moderate counts over time (Figure 4-7).
+This data is separated out from the remaining Phase II data due to separate consolidated grouping and timeframe of testing.

-Figure 4-8 Microbiology of L-Basin: Phase II Part II
+Figure 4-7 Microbiology of L-Basin: Phase II Part II